grapa-dev/grapa/maintainers/DEVELOPMENT/CURRENT_STATUS.md

 - If Grapa build fails: Check that all LLAMA.cpp libraries were built successfully
 - If Python extension fails: Check that `-fPIC` libraries were built (script should show this)
 - If import fails: Check that OpenMP library is available (`ldd grapapy.cpython-*.so | grep gomp`)
+- If OpenMP errors occur: Install `libomp-dev` (Ubuntu/Debian) or `libgomp` (CentOS/RHEL)
+- If certificate errors with repositories: See ShiftKey.dev certificate troubleshooting above

 ### Success Criteria
 - [ ] LLAMA.cpp libraries built in `source/llama-lib/linux-amd64/`